-For a Pay-As-You-Go VPC-Connected ECS instance, if the #unique_118 feature is enabled, in the Notice dialog box, click OK, and then in the Stop Instance dialog box, select Retain Instance and Continue Charging After Instance Is Stopped.
+For a Pay-As-You-Go VPC-Connected ECS instance, if the #unique_119 feature is enabled, in the Notice dialog box, click OK, and then in the Stop Instance dialog box, select Retain Instance and Continue Charging After Instance Is Stopped.
 If you select the No Charges After Instance Is Stopped, you may not be able to start the instance successfully after you reinitialize the system disk.

 Stop Instance 9 \times ?
 The operation will you sure you want Stop Mode: be performed on the selected 1 Instances ~ .
-Are to proceed?
-Stop Force Stop Stopped By: Retain Instance and Continue Charging After Instance Is Stopped No Charges After Instance Is Stopped After a subscript change. tion instance is stopped, its expiration time does not If you need to st reinitialization, in we recommend Billing to avoid s top an instance for system disk replacement, disk nstance upgrade, or private IP address modification, that you select Keep Stopped Instances and Continue startup failure. ОК Са ncel
+Are t to proceed?
+Stop Force Stop Stopped By: Retain Instance and Continue Charging After Instance Is Stopped No Charges After Instance Is Stopped After a subscript change. tion instance is stopped, its expiration time does not reinitialization, i top an instance for system disk replacement, disk nstance upgrade, or private IP address modification, that you select Keep Stopped Instances and Continue startup failure. ОК Са ncel